What are Tree Preservation Orders?

 Request a copy of a TPO

-If you're a homeowner, seller, buyer or solicitor and you need to obtain a copy of a TPO, please email email@example.com including details of the reference number and tree reference number as displayed on the map.
+If you're a homeowner, seller, buyer or solicitor and you need to obtain a copy of a TPO, please email email@example.com.
+You'll need to include details of the reference number and tree reference number as displayed on the map.

 Please only email our Legal Services team if you need to obtain a copy of a TPO.
 For all other enquiries please contact us online.